bluetoother/ble-shepherd/README.md

 <a name="addDefinition"></a>
 ###How to define your own Service and Characteristic
-Use the `central.regGattDefs(type, regObjs)` method to register private service or characteristic definations.
-Register private characteristic defination can helps you parse and build characteristic value.
+In order to let **ble-shepherd** parse and build the packet of your private services and characteristics, you should first register the private definitions to **ble-shepherd** by `central.regGattDefs(type, regObjs)` method.

-* `regObjs` format will vary according to the register type
+* `regObjs` contains the registration information depending on which type you want to register.
-    * If `type === 'service'`, `regObjs` should be given with an array of the _Service information object_ having the following properties.
+    * If `type === 'service'`, `regObjs` should be given with an array of the _Service information object_.
+Each entry is an object with properties shown in the table:

         | Property | Type     | Mandatory | Description         |
         |----------|----------|-----------|---------------------|
         | uuid     | String   | required  | characteristic uuid |
         | name     | String   | required  | characteristic name |
-        (Note: Neither name nor uuid conflict with a public Service or a registered Service.)
+        (Note: Make sure that your `name` and `uuid` won't conflict with a public Service or a registered Service.)

-    * If `type === 'characteristic'`, `regObjs` should be given with an array of the _Characteristic information object_ having the following properties.
+    * If `type === 'characteristic'`, `regObjs` should be given with an array of the _Characteristic information object_.
+Each entry is an object with properties shown in the table:

         | Property | Type   | Mandatory | Description                    |
         |----------|--------|-----------|--------------------------------|